Growing healthy food & beautiful communities

 Growing FoodU

-FoodU has garnered national attention and will be featured during an upcoming episode of Alabama Public Television’s Spotlight on Agriculture on Nov.
-13 at 9 p.m.
+Philanthropy fuels experiential learning initiatives at Auburn, such as FoodU, which has garnered national attention and was recently featured in an episode of Alabama Public Television’s Spotlight on Agriculture.

 Protecting Alabama peaches from bacterial spot